JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </button>
 ```
 But maybe we will need the boolean condition `cost > money` in other places as well, and it is better not to repeat many times the same logic (see DRY principle).
 If later on we need to change it, we'd have to find all the places we used it.
 (Spoiler alert: we will need to have that condition in more than one place, and we will also need to change it slightly later).
-To solve that little problem, we are gonna use reactive declarations[^19].
+To solve that little problem, we are going to use reactive declarations[^19].

 ### Refactoring using reactive declarations

 Reactive declarations are a way to declare variable that depends on other variables.
 When the value of the variables they depend on change, their own value will be recomputed (they react to change hence the name).

-Here we gonna write one such reactive declaration
+Here we are going to write one such reactive declaration

 ```html
 <!-- App.svelte -->